KianaHiguchi/stm32-embedded-measurement-system/README.md

-# STM32 Embedded Measurement System
+# STM32 Embedded Measurement System - ECE 355

 An embedded measurement system built on an STM32 Cortex-M0 microcontroller that integrates analog and digital peripherals to measure resistance and signal frequency in real time.
+This was a lab project for ECE 355 (Microprocessor-Based Systems).

 ## Overview
 The system samples analog input from a potentiometer, maps it to an output voltage via a DAC, and computes frequency from multiple signal sources using timers and external interrupts.
 Results are displayed on an SPI-driven OLED interface.